 The experiences of free black children also enlighten debates about the meanings of "childhood" for people both free and enslaved.
 Some free children of colour had an absence of "childhood" that contrasted with the lives of enslaved children.
-Childhood is culturally determined, rather than trans-historic, and within US slavery, both enslavers and the enslaved accepted a notion of childhood as distinct from adulthood even though that experience was often characterized by hard labour and violence.
-Karen Sánchez-Eppler notes that historians of enslaved childhood have tended to accept a definition of childhood "as a protected time of nurture and free play" -- the polar opposite of enslavement.
-While
+Childhood is culturally determined, rather than transhistoric, and within US slavery both enslavers and the enslaved accepted a notion of childhood as distinct from adulthood even though that experience was often characterized by hard labour and violence.
+Karen Sánchez-Eppler notes that historians of enslaved childhood have tended to accept a definition of childhood "as a protected time of nurture and free play" - the polar opposite of enslavement.
+While some enslaved children remained able to have "protected time," this was rarely the case for free black children who lived among enslaved communities or within white households.
+This article concurs with the view that childhood is a "very specific cultural phenomenon," with modern conceptions of childhood evolving from Enlightenment ideas.
+Childhood also has biological and legal understandings that are of relevance to both enslaved and free black children.
+So while the biological context of childhood relates to issues of physical and psychological dependency, legal conceptions of childhood in the antebellum South also held resonance for free black children.
+As will be shown, although they (along with enslaved people) were excluded from legal citizenship until after the Civil War, many

-Marisa Fuentes probes archival silences in Dispossessed Lives: Enslaved Women, Violence and the Archive (Philadelphia: University of Pennsylvania Press, 2016), especially the introduction.
+&lt;sup>13 Marisa Fuentes probes archival silences in Dispossessed Lives: Enslaved Women, Violence and the Archive (Philadelphia: University of Pennsylvania Press, 2016), especially the introduction.
 See also Stephanie Camp, Closer to Freedom: Enslaved Women and Everyday Resistance in the Plantation South (Chapel Hill and London: University of North Carolina Press, 2004), 95; Sarah Haley, No Mercy Here: Gender, Punishment, and the Making of Jim Crow Modernity (Chapel Hill: University of North Carolina Press, 2016), 62-63.
-Erica Armstrong Dunbar eloquently and adeptly pieces together the live of Ona Judge in Never Caught: The Washingtons' Relentless Pursuit of their Runaway slave, Ona Judge (New York: Simon and Shuster, 2017).
+Erica Armstrong Dunbar eloquently and adeptly pieces together the live of Ona Judge in Never Caught: The Washingtons' Relentless Pursuit of their Runaway Slave, Ona Judge (New York: Simon and Shuster, 2017).